PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 This can go wrong in many ways.

 - **Nuclear**: Cyberweapons can be used to gain access to nuclear materials, meltdown a reactor, convince humans they need to fire nuclear missiles, or even fire them automatically.
-- **Infrastructure**: Cyberweapons can be used to gain access or disable critical infrastructure, such as power plants, water treatment facilities, or the internet.
+- **Infrastructure**: Cyberweapons can be used to gain access to or disable critical infrastructure, such as power plants, water treatment facilities, or the internet.
 - **Financial**: Cyberweapons can be used to steal money from banks, or to manipulate the stock market.

 But extremely capable AI systems could also be used to create a virus that infects virtually all computers: